 This way we can make a mobile app turn into a human being ready to help a customer book a flight or a hotel by understanding their voice queries.

 An up-and-coming app in the flight search area that uses natural-language processing is HelloGbye.
 The app simulates the experience of having a conversation with an actual travel agent.
-You can dictate a complicated itinerary involving multiple travelers, cities, hotels, and dates to the app, and it will make sense of all this to suggest the options you might like best.
+You can dictate a complicated itinerary involving multiple people, cities, hotels, and dates to the app, and it will make sense of all this to suggest the options you might like best.

 [This is what HelloGbye will look like when released]